geodesignhub/shadepoint/README.md

 psql -U postgres
 ```

-Create the new database via commands below.
+Then create the new database via commands below.

 ```sql
 CREATE DATABASE localclimateresponse;